Floyd H. Hyde: Political career

 Hyde's public career began in 1965, when he kicked off a campaign for mayor of Fresno.
 Hyde was not considered a contender and was not expected to win.
 The incumbent mayor, Wallace Henderson, announced he would not seek a full term.
 As a result, city councilmembers Bert DeLotto and James Mandella were the frontrunners over Hyde.
 Hyde won the mayoral race outright against the standing city councilmembers.
 During tenure as Mayor, Floyd help to gain recognition for Fresno to receive the first of its two All-America City Award.
 Hyde would name his wife Marilyn Hyde as sponsor of the USS Fresno (LST-1182) when in 1967.

-In January 1969, Hyde was selected by President Richard Nixon to serve as the Assistant Secretary of Housing and Urban Development under HUD Secretary George W. Romney.
+In January 1969, Hyde was selected by President Richard Nixon as the Assistant Secretary of Housing and Urban Development under HUD Secretary George W. Romney.
 Due to this nomination and approval, Hyde resigned as Mayor of Fresno and did not seek another term.

 In 1973, Hyde would be recommended and promoted to Under Secretary of Housing and Urban Development however would resign less than one year later due to the political turmoil of the Watergate scandal.

 Post politics

 After political offices, Floyd became a visiting lecturer at Harvard University, Texas Southern University and the University of Southern California, Washington Public Affairs Center.
-Floyd continued a career in housing matters building off of working at HUD by serving as CEO of the AFL-CIO Housing Investment Trust from 1986 to 1992.
+Floyd continued a career in housing matters building off of working at HUD as CEO of the AFL-CIO Housing Investment Trust from 1986 to 1992.